ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Intro_GenomeAssembly.md

 Upon completion of this section on Genome Assembly you will understand the following:

+* What are the goals of a genome assembly project?
 * What is Whole Genome Sequence Assembly.
 * Why is it a Genome assembly a hard problem
+* What are the two main Genome Assembly Algorithms?

 # What are the goals of a genome assembly project?